ecrujido/FCC__Data_Visualization/EPC__CHOROPLETH_MAP/README.md

 ### What I learned

-How to create Choroplet map in D3.js, how to use scales, text, and assign various attributes.
+How to create Choropleth map in D3.js, how to use scales, text, and assign various attributes.

 ### Useful resources